Trudeau rescinds emergency powers after Canada blockades end | DW | 24.02.2022

 The final approval of the powers was still being debated in the Senate when the prime minister rescinded them.

-The developments in Ottawa have garnered international attention for weeks, as thousands of protesters — led by truckers who are against COVID-19 vaccine mandates for transporting cargo across the border with the US — converged on the capital.
+The developments in Ottawa garnered international attention for weeks, as thousands of protesters — led by truckers who are against COVID-19 vaccine mandates for transporting cargo across the border with the United States — converged on the capital.

 The protest grew until it shut down some of the Canada-US border posts and brought parts of Ottawa to a standstill.